Reasons for Business Disputes

 While every case varies, the following traits have proven to be characteristic for the success of Oberheiden & McMurrey, LLP.

 - Sophistication.
-The attorneys at Oberheiden & McMurrey, LLP litigate smarter, not harder.
+The lawyer’s at Oberheiden & McMurrey, LLP litigate smarter, not harder.
 We are unimpressed by “litigation cowboys” who see litigation as a chance to beget drama and theatrics— typically at the expense of their clients.
 We rely on academic and intellectual strength as much as we do on courtroom toughness.
 With reputations built over decades, our legal profundity and procedural efficiency are respected by judges and feared by lawyers.

 - Fortitude.
 Because resolving disputes can be taxing and nerve-racking at times, you need attorneys that remain calm and confidently lead you through the process.
-The positive outcomes of hundreds of court hearings and the mastering of any imaginable crisis and emergency gives the attorneys of Oberheiden & McMurrey, LLP the resilience and the fortitude to resolve disputes of all calibers and all magnitudes.
+The positive outcomes of hundreds of court hearings and the mastering of any imaginable crisis and emergency gives the lawyers of Oberheiden & McMurrey, LLP the resilience and the fortitude to resolve disputes of all calibers and all magnitudes.

 - Access.
 Because we take your case seriously, we do not wall you off with junior lawyers, paralegals, or secretaries.
 We treasure the relationship we have with our clients and we cultivate a bond, whereby clients have direct access to our attorneys and receive competent, reliable advice whenever questions or issues arise.